 Impacted teeth are one or more teeth that don’t fully break through the gum and develop into normal, adult teeth.
-An impacted tooth is one that doesn’t emerge or simply doesn’t grow correctly.
+An impacted tooth is one that doesn’t emerge or doesn’t grow correctly.
 Usually, impacted canines show up in children sometime between ages 10 and 14.
-Whether it’s an inherited condition, too many teeth or crowded teeth in a small mouth, adult canine teeth may remain up inside the gum.
+Whether it’s an inherited condition, too many teeth, or crowded teeth in a small mouth, adult canine teeth may remain up inside the gum.
 Impacted teeth aren’t that uncommon.
-Correcting impacted teeth in Houston, TX usually involves some oral surgery followed by orthodontic treatment.
+Correcting impacted teeth usually involves some oral surgery followed by orthodontic treatment.

 Early detection of impacted teeth leads to the best outcome.
 Orthodontic braces are a common way to correct impacted canines.
 With proper placement, braces guide emerging adult canines.
 Usually, baby canine teeth fall out on their own.
 Once there’s room for your adult canines to emerge, they naturally push the baby teeth out.
 On rare occasions, baby canines require surgical intervention to remove them.

 Usually, some oral surgery comes before orthodontic treatment.
 Our oral surgeon needs to create space for adult canine teeth.
 This might include removing extra teeth or increasing the space required for the essential canine teeth.
-Fully impacted canine teeth may require surgical exposure to emerge.
+Fully impacted canine teeth may require surgical exposure.

 Once there’s space for the adult canine teeth, one or more orthodontic methods help them move to the right spots.
 Sometimes, wrapping wire around the canine nudges it away from the soft palate to develop in the correct spot.
 In other cases, braces alone can guide it into place.

 Sometimes, adults have impacted eyeteeth because they had no access to dental care as children.
 Other times, it’s because no one noticed there was anything wrong.
 We want to emphasize no one is to blame for impacted teeth.